Associate Teaching Professor

 “If you wish to be a lawyer, attach no consequence to the place you are in, or the person you are with; but get books, sit down anywhere, and go to reading for yourself.
 That will make a lawyer of you quicker than any other way.” —Abraham Lincoln

-I believe that anyone with passion and interest in the law can be a successful lawyer.
+Anyone with passion for the law can be a successful lawyer.
 But, there are no shortcuts in learning the law: it is a grueling process that requires commitment and hard work, namely with respect to reading and writing.
-I carry these principles into my classroom and my one-on-one sessions with students, holding them to the highest pedagogical standards and knowing they can achieve great successes when they do the work.
-Relying on a variety of teaching techniques—including aural, visual, kinesthetic, and multimodal—I take a personable approach to students to help them understand how to effectively communicate the law and its applications.”
+I weave these principles into my teaching, holding students to the highest pedagogical standards and knowing they can achieve great successes when they do the work.
+I take a personable approach to students to help them understand how to effectively communicate the law and its applications.

 J.D., pro bono society honors, University of Iowa College of Law; editor, Iowa Law Review

 B.A., English literature and legal studies, comprehensive honors, honors in English major, University of Wisconsin-Madison

 Mitchell Hamline School of Law: associate teaching professor of law, 2021–; academic excellence specialist, 2018–; adjunct professor, tutor, 2017–18